Skip to main content

 SELECT

--- Attributes from entity: rdv.L_T_MARINE_AIS_VOYAGE_BARENTSWATCH
+-- Attributes from entity: rdv.S_CUSTOMER_C

-t1.dv_id, -- Data Vault Hash Key
+t1.dv_id, -- Data Vault Referencing Hash Key

 t1.dv_load_time, -- Data Vault Load Time